 - William Germano’s Getting it Published (eBook) which gives you insight into what editors are looking for.

-Stage 4: From Submitting the Proposal to Book Contract
+Stage 4: Navigating the Proposal Outcome to Contract

 Most everything from this stage forward could be lumped into “stuff you didn’t know you’d have to do.”
 Stage 4 was one of the most difficult for me personally, because I discovered a lot of steps I didn’t know existed.
 Generally speaking, stage 4 starts when you submit your book proposal and ends when you receive your book contract.